Collections

 The first venture was a corn milling business and subsequently they built up the firm of Thornton, Smith and Firth, a leading flourmill that was later known as Northern Roller Mills.

 On the death of Daniel’s father c1870 they returned to Russia.
-In 1874 they were about to return to New Zealand when Daniel’s elder brother, John, died.
-Danel being guardian of John’s children, they stayed on in Russia to run the woollen mill business.
+In 1874 they were about to return to New Zealand when Daniel’s elder brother, John died.
+Daniel, being guardian of John’s children, stayed on in Russia to run the woollen mill business.

-In 1880 Daniel retired from the mill, again intending to return to New Zealand but he died suddenly at his home ‘Monteray’, St Mary’s Road, Wimbleton Park, Surrey on 12 August 1881 aged 56.
-(Daniel had had diabetes for many years and Sophia outlived him by 29 years, dying at Eastbourne, England in 1910.)
+In 1880 Daniel retired from the mill intending to return to New Zealand but he died suddenly at his home ‘Monteray’, St Mary’s Road, Wimbleton Park, Surrey on 12 August 1881 aged 56.
+Daniel had had diabetes for many years.
+Sophia outlived him by 29 years, dying at Eastbourne, England in 1910.

 After Daniel’s death Sophia and her children returned to New Zealand and built their dream house on the top of Maungakawa in 1890.
 But this wasn’t just an ordinary house.
 This was a two storeyed mansion built by Mr Julien of Auckland who had all the material carted up the hill by horse and wagon.
 An enormous task.